bjoernricks/work-shop-wednesday/src/python/asyncio/step10/index.md

 ```
 ````

-The `Task` is refactored to not run loop a loop by itself.
-Instead it schedules it's execution via the `Loop`.
+The `Task` is refactored to not run a loop by itself.
+Instead it schedules its execution via the `Loop`.

 Let's take a look at our simple example: